Hungarian HUPX and Serbian SEEPEX sign MoU to create new power exchange

 The Hungarian Power Exchange (HUPX) and the Serbian South East European Power Exchange (SEEPEX) have signed a Memorandum of Understanding (MoU) which envisages a merger between the HUPX and SEEPEX spot power businesses.

-The MoU has also been signed by Serbian transmission system operator (TSO) Elektromreža Srbije (EMS) and its Hungarian peer MAVIR, and also the European Power Exchange (EPEX SPOT).
+The MoU has also been signed by Serbian transmission system operator (TSO) Elektromreža Srbije (EMS) and its Hungarian peer MAVIR, as well as the European Power Exchange (EPEX SPOT).

-According to a statement, the project remains open for additional partners who would like to join this initiative to drive forward the integration of spot power markets in Central and South Eastern Europe.
+According to the statement, the project remains open for additional partners who would like to join this initiative to drive forward the integration of spot power markets in Central and South-East Europe.

 SEEPEX – first non-EU power exchange in the SEE region

 Serbian South East European Power Exchange (SEEPEX) is a licensed market operator for an organized electricity market.
 It is founded in 2015 in the form of partnership between state-owned EMS and EPEX SPOT as a joint stock company.